Young people in the US South and West are increasingly getting coronavirus

 States doing better and states doing worse

-There are 23 states seeing a rise in new reported cases compared to the previous week, according to data from Johns Hopkins University: Arizona, California, Colorado, Delaware, Florida, Georgia, Hawaii, Idaho, Kansas, Kentucky, Michigan, Missouri, Montana, Nevada, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, Washington, West Virginia and Wyoming.
+There are 23 states seeing a rise in new reported cases compared to the previous week, according to data from Johns Hopkins University, led by California, Texas, Florida and Arizona.

 In California, the number of people hospitalized with coronavirus is the highest it's been since the beginning of the pandemic.
 Across the state, 3,574 people were hospitalized Saturday.
 The state also reported the most new cases in a single day -- 4,515 -- since the pandemic's start, according to data from the state's health department.